When Is Duct Leakage Testing Required In Colorado?

 What Counts As A “Pass?”

-• Post-construction test – Total duct leakage must be less than or equal to 4 cubic feet per minute, per 100 square feet of conditioned floor area.
+2. Post-construction test – Total duct leakage must be less than or equal to 4 cubic feet per minute, per 100 square feet of conditioned floor area.
 In addition, building framing cavities cannot be used as ducts or plenums, and any mechanical piping carrying fluids over 105 degrees Fahrenheit, or under 55 degrees Fahrenheit, must have a minimum insulation level of R-3.

 Know The Basics About Duct Leakage Testing – And If It’s Required For Your Home!

-A properly-built new home will have no issues passing IECC 2015 duct leakage standards.
+A properly-built new home will have no issues passing IECC duct leakage standards.
 So make sure you know what to expect from your duct leakage test, and prepare accordingly – you’re sure to pass with flying colors.
-We can help with fast scheduling and experienced technicians when you order a duct leakage test through Scott Home Inspection.
+We can help with fast scheduling and experienced technicians when you order a duct leakage test through Scott Home Services.

 Colorado’s Top Rated Inspection Company: